jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **Safety cases for frontier AI**.
 We make the case for safety cases, recommend key components, and discuss their role in a regulatory regime for frontier AI.

-- **Classifying claims and evidence in a safety case for frontier AI**.
+- **Classifying claims and evidence in safety cases for frontier AI**.
 We classify different types of claims and evidence that may be used in a safety case for frontier AI.

 - **How to estimate the impact and likelihood of risks from AI.** We make the case for explicit risk estimates, list options, and make recommendations.